Social Action

 In our desire to serve those around us we pray for the Lord’s guidance as we continually seek His will and purpose for us as a community of faith and action.

-And each year we work with "Samaritan's Purse" to provide shoe boxes for Operation Christmas Child.
+Each year we work with "Samaritan's Purse" to provide shoe boxes for Operation Christmas Child.
 These boxes are filled with gifts for children of different ages and bring Christmas joy to children around the world.